apache/www-site/content/foundation/sponsorship.md

-Title: ASF Sponsorship | Apache Software Foundation
+Title: ASF Sponsorship
+page_heading: The Apache Software Foundation Sponsorship Program
 license: https://www.apache.org/licenses/LICENSE-2.0

-# The Apache Software Foundation Sponsorship Program

 The Apache Software Foundation provides support for the Apache community of open-source software projects.
 Apache projects use a collaborative, consensus-based development process, an open and pragmatic software license, and a desire to create high quality software that leads the way in its field.
 We consider ourselves not simply a group of projects sharing a server, but rather a community of developers and users.